UNCLASSIFIED (U)

 In some countries, marriage to a national of that country will automatically make the spouse either a citizen of that country or eligible to become naturalized in that country expeditiously.
 The automatic acquisition of a second nationality will not affect U.S. citizenship.
 However, naturalization in a foreign country on one’s own application or the application of a duly authorized agent may cause the loss of U.S. citizenship.
 Persons planning to apply for a foreign nationality should contact an American embassy or consulate for further information.

 j.
-Marriage to an Alien
+Marriage to a Non-U.S. Citizen

 Information on obtaining a visa for a foreign spouse may be obtained from any office of the Bureau of Citizenship and Immigration Services in the Department of Homeland Security, U.S. embassies and consulates abroad, or the Department of State Visa Office, Washington, DC 20522-1707.
 General information regarding visas may be obtained by calling the Visa Office on 202-485-7600.